BillGuess/Fake-JD-Detector/README.md

 2. Run ipynb file on Google colab
     1. Don't forget mount your drive on colab

+## Brief summary
+Combine six text type columns as feature for fine-tuning BERT classification model, finally we get a model which is 100% accuracy, 100% recall on validation data

 ## Questions:

 1. Readme with the following question